Optimal localization for the Einstein constraints: Linear estimates for the squared localized momentum operator

 \subsection{Variational formulation}

-In this section and the next one, we continue to work in the setup described in~\autoref{section=51} but we now turn our attention to the linearization of the squared momentum operator within a cone of the $n$-dimensional Euclidean space (with $n \geq 3$), and we aim at establishing sharp decay estimates.
-As before, a basic variational formulation provides us first with a control of the decay of solutions in a mild integral sense, and next we seek pointwise estimates in weighted H\"older norms.
-To the squared momentum operator $\notreM^{\lambda}$ we associate the following \textbf{localized boundary operator} \bel{equa-bound-ope-2-lambda-M} {\mathbb B}^{\lambda}[Z]_i \coloneqq \xh_i \vartheta \Zperp + \del_i \Zperp + \vartheta \Zpar_i - \Zpar_i, \ee expressed in terms of the parallel and orthogonal components defined by $Z_i = \xh_i\Zperp+ \Zpar_i$ (cf.~\eqref{equa-par-perp}).
-This is a first-order operator on any sphere~$S_r$ (for $r \geq R$) and allows us to define a vector-valued analogue of the Neumann boundary operator (for the Laplace operator).
-We point out that, as was the case for the Hamiltonian operator, the variational decay we can achieve at this stage is much weaker than the (super-)harmonic decay that we will establish later on in this section.
+In this section and the next one, we continue to work within the setup of \autoref{section=5.1} in a truncated cone of the $n$-dimensional Euclidean space (with $n \geq 3$), but we now turn our attention to the linearization of the (squared) localized momentum operator $\notreM^\lambda$.
+As before, a basic variational formulation (cf.~\autoref{thm-sharp-m-localized-vari}, below) provides us with a preliminary control of the decay of solutions in a mild integral sense, and next we seek sharp estimates in (integral, pointwise) weighted norms.
+To the operator $\notreM^\lambda$ given in~\eqref{equa:acalew0-deux} we associate the following \textbf{momentum boundary operator} \bel{equa-bound-ope-2-lambda-M} \mathbb{B}^\lambda[Z]_i \coloneqq 2 \xh_i\vartheta\Zperp + \nablaslash_i\Zperp + \vartheta\Zpar_i - \Zpar_i , \ee expressed in terms of the orthogonal and parallel components defined by $Z_i = \xh_i\Zperp+ \Zpar_i$ with $\xh_i\Zpar_i=0$ (cf.~\eqref{Zi-split}).
+This is a first-order operator defined on any sphere~$\Sphe_r$ (for $r \geq R$, say) which provides us with a vector-valued analogue of the Neumann boundary operator for the Laplace operator.
+We point out that, as was the case for the Hamiltonian operator, the variational decay we achieve at this stage is much weaker than the \mbox{(super-)harmonic} decay that we will establish later on in this section.
+We define $H^{1*}_{\astar+2,-\expoP}(\Omega_R,\RR^n)$ as the dual of $H^1_{-\astar-2,-\expoP}(\Omega_R,\RR^n)$ under the measure $\lambda^{2\expoP} r^{-n}dx=d\chi\,dr/r$ in the same way as~\eqref{H2star-def}.